ctu-mrs/slam_datasets/forest/README.md

 # Forest dataset

-This dataset contains approx 1.25 km-long 19-minutes flight throught a sparse forest.
+This dataset contains approx 1.25 km-long 19-minutes flight through a sparse forest.
-It was created for develoment and testing of large-scale localization and mapping techniques, that often struggle with other then the small, clean and feature-full laboratory environments.
+It was created to develop and test large-scale localization and mapping techniques that often struggle with other than the small, clean, and feature-full laboratory environments.
-This dataset containes intermited recording of RTG GPS with Integer FIX solution.
+This dataset contains an intermitted recording of RTK GPS with an Integer FIX solution.

 ![](.fig/forest_map.jpg)

-The rosbags contain unsynchronized LiDAR points, IMU measurements and RGBD data.
+The rosbags contain unsynchronized LiDAR points, IMU measurements, and RGBD data.
-Ground thruth is provided via onboard GPS (Pixhaw) and RTK GPS (Emlid Reach) with intermitend INT FIX.
+Ground truth is provided via onboard GPS (Pixhaw) and RTK GPS (Emlid Reach) with intermittent INT FIX.

+## Requirements

+The [ouster_ros](https://github.com/ctu-mrs/ouster/) for interpreting ther OS-128's data.

 ## Sensors